Frequently Asked Questions (FAQ)

 6. Treatment of myogenic temporomandibular disorder: a prospective randomized clinical trial, comparing a mechanical stretching device with standard physical therapy exercise.
 Sophie Kraaijenga, Lisette van der Molen, Harm van Tinteren, Frans Hilgers, Ludi Smeele.
 Cranio 2014 Jul;32(3):208-16

-Wear on the canine, or cuspid, teeth from bruxism.Yes and no. Let me explain.
+Yes and no. Let me explain.
 The gentle jaw will not help stop bruxism, which is defined as the clenching and/or grinding of teeth.
-However, bruxism usually causes pain in the muscles that close the jaw, and the gentle jaw was exactly designed to help that type of muscle pain.
-No one has a solution for bruxism during sleep so a nightguard is highly recommended to protect the teeth from wearing against each other.
+However, bruxism often causes pain in the muscles that close the jaw, and the gentle jaw was specifically designed to help with that type of muscle pain.
+There is no cure for bruxism during sleep, so a nightguard is highly recommended to protect the teeth from wearing down against each other.
 You can tell if you grind your teeth by looking for wear facets.
 The canines, or cuspids, are usually pointy.
-If they look flattened on the edge as shown in the image to the right, you grind your teeth, which usually occurs during sleep.
-During the day, people do not grind but they do clench.
-That is why it is important that your teeth should be kept apart during the day, and you should stretch for 30 seconds with the gentle jaw about every two hours.
+If they look flattened on the edge, as shown in the image to the right, you grind your teeth, which usually occurs during sleep.
+During the day, people do not grind; they clench.
+That is why it is important to keep your teeth apart during the day and to stretch for 30 seconds with the gentle jaw every 2 hours.

-No, the gentle jaw will only help with muscle pain, which is the source of 95% of the pain patients complain about even when they think they have "TMJ."
+No, the gentle jaw will only help with muscle pain, which is the source of 95% of the pain patients complain about, even when they think they have "TMJ."
 If your joint is clicking, stretching will not help reduce or eliminate the noise.
-Having said that, if you are having pain, the important question is, "where is the pain?"
-If the click is not painful but the pain is in your jaw, your temples, under your jaw, etc. then the gentle jaw will likely help.
+Having said that, if you are having pain, the important question is, "Where is the pain?"
+If the click is not painful but the pain is in your jaw, your temples, under your jaw, etc., then the gentle jaw will likely help.
 If you are not having pain with a clicking joint, then invasive treatment is most likely not indicated.
 Please visit Dr. Hirschinger's website to learn about clicking joints.

 Yes, it can.
 Trismus is an inability to open the mouth or jaw due to acute muscle injury.
 When you cannot open wide due to trismus, it can interfere with many common activities such as talking, chewing, swallowing, and any activity that requires the mouth to be opened.
 Trismus may be caused by recent dental treatment, a dental infection, recent trauma or surgery, or other factors.
 Stretching with the gentle jaw is very beneficial to help return the range of motion to normal.